/ Crete Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury results in a long-term impairment, you may be entitled to further compensation under Illinois law.
-These payments are meant to account for the permanent consequences of your injury on your future employment potential.
+If your on-the-job injury results in a permanent disability, you may be eligible for further compensation under Illinois law.
+These entitlements are intended to make up for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: